Anisha-Chhajer-Jain/KisanNetra/ML.md

 ## Shared Calibration and OOD Detection

-Both models use the same methodology:
+Both models use the same methodology (fitted with separate parameters — see Section 13-14):

 ### Temperature Scaling